entwanne/presentation_pythonic_code/zen-of-python.md

 * Une implémentation difficile à expliquer est compliquée.
 * Le code produit sera compliqué.
-* On préférera une implémentation plus simple.
+* On préférera alors une implémentation plus simple.

 ## If the implementation is easy to explain, it may be a good idea.